drago-suzuki58/community-handles/README.md

 > Remember it takes a few minutes for DNS to propagate, so it might not work straight away.

-If you have any problems, mention me on Bluesky ([@samuel.bsky.team](https://bsky.app/profile/samuel.bsky.team)) or DM me on Twitter ([@mozzius](https://twitter.com/mozzius)) and I'll try to help.
+If you have any problems, mention the original author on Bluesky ([@samuel.bsky.team](https://bsky.app/profile/samuel.bsky.team)) or DM them on Twitter ([@mozzius](https://twitter.com/mozzius)).
+They will try to help as much as possible.

+Alternatively, you can mention me on Bluesky ([@dorasuzublog.com](https://bsky.app/profile/dorasuzublog.com)).
+Since TypeScript is not my native language, I can only help with translation support, but I will do my best to assist.

-If you like the project, you can [sponsor me](https://github.com/sponsors/mozzius)!
-It's not required, but it's appreciated :)
+If you like the project, you can [sponsor the original project](https://github.com/sponsors/mozzius)!
+It's not required, but it's appreciated.

+## How to add translation languages?

+To add a language, insert the code for the language you want to add into `components\messages.tsx` and write it in the same format as en or ja.

+At the same time, add the same language code you just added to the select tag defined in the return clause of `app\[domain]\layout.tsx`.